VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 * The maximum depth.

-It will also need the [`CancellationToken`], so it can check for cancellation request from the main thread.
+It will also need the [`CancellationToken`], so it can check for cancellation requests from the main thread.
 As such, the code will look something like:

 ```cs
 using System.Threading;